Greek parties - and pirates - spring up ahead of election

 "We beat them (the Germans) in the war.
 We'll beat them again in the Fourth Reich they are trying to impose," he said.

-Separately, Louka Katseli, a former PASOK labor minister who resisted EU/IMF demands to lower the minimum wage, on Wednesday launched the "Social Pact", a party targeting disgruntled Socialists.
+Separately, Louka Katseli, a former PASOK labour minister who resisted EU/IMF demands to lower the minimum wage, on Wednesday launched the "Social Pact", a party targeting disgruntled Socialists.

 MAJORITY CRUCIAL